dnmiller/dnmiller.github.com/index.md

 statistical measures of input-output data.
 This resulted in the development of some novel ID methods and software tools that are currently being used in the aerospace industry.
-See the [RBIS](https://github.com/dnmiller/rbis) toolbox and publications page for theoretical details.
+See the [RBIS](https://github.com/dnmiller/rbis) toolbox for some example methods and publications page for theoretical details.

 ### Fault Detection in Integrated Circuits